DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-03-changing-how-we-ask-for-references.md

 We reduced the amount of content on this page.

-The content now starts "Your reference should include facts, not your opinions."
+The content now starts “Your reference should include facts, not your opinions.”

 Some bullet point suggestions are included.
 These vary depending on the type of reference (academic, professional, from working in a school, or a ‘character’ reference).